brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/20_FabricCapacityMetrics.md

 ## Microsoft Fabric Capacity Metrics app

+> The `Microsoft Fabric Capacity Metrics app` is designed to provide comprehensive monitoring capabilities for Microsoft Fabric capacities.
+It helps administrators track capacity consumption, identify performance bottlenecks, and make informed decisions about scaling and resource allocation.
+The app provides detailed insights into capacity utilization, throttling, and system events, enabling proactive management of resources to ensure optimal performance. <br/> <br/>
 > This app is essential for maintaining the health and efficiency of your Microsoft Fabric capacities

 | **Feature**                  | **Description**                                                                 |